All Episodes

 So we're taking this, we're putting it in a 400-degree oven for 12 to 15 minutes.

-It comes out like this.
+It comes out looking like that.

 This is what it comes out.